hzblacksmith/stat405_final_project-rookie_wall/README.md

 # STAT 405 Final Project: Rookie Wall

+### Missing Players
+*TODO*:
+1. filter out their box scores to only keep their rookie year performance
+2. add up their intl experience
+3. add to the grand dataset (...INTL)

 ### College stats
 *TODO*:
 1. Find if there is any urls that end with 3 (4)